Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

 \subsection{Rank 1}

 In this section, $\rc$ denotes the class of a rank 1 torsion free sheaf on $\PP$ and we denote the corresponding moduli space by $M(\rc)$.
 In the rank 1 case $M(\rc)$ is independent of the choice of polarization as well as generating sheaf because $\mu$-stability is automatic.
-We are interested in computing the topological Euler characteristics $e(M(\rc))$ of these moduli spaces, where we let $\rc \in K(\PP)_\Q$ run over all classes of rank 1 torsion free sheaves on $\PP$ with fixed first Chern class $\beta \in A^1(\PP)$ Here $q$ is a formal variable keeping track of the class $\rc$.
+We are interested in computing the topological Euler characteristics $e(M(\rc))$, where we let $\rc \in K_0(\PP)_\Q$ run over all classes of rank 1 torsion free sheaves on $\PP$ with fixed first Chern class $\beta \in A^1(\PP)$ Here $q$ is a formal variable keeping track of the class $\rc$ and $A^*(\PP)$ denotes the Chow ring of $\PP$ as defined by A.~Vistoli \cite{Vis}.

 In practice, $q$ stands for the following variables.
-We introduce the formal variables $p_0,\dots,p_{a-1}$, $q_0,\dots,q_{b-1}$ and $r_0,\dots,r_{c-1}$ respectively keeping tracks of the classes in $K(\PP)_\Q$ defined in Section \ref{sec:K}.
-In the light of (\ref{equ:relations}), we impose the following relations among these variables:
+We introduce the formal variables $p_0,\dots,p_{a-1}$, $q_0,\dots,q_{b-1}$ and $r_0,\dots,r_{c-1}$ respectively keeping tracks of the classes in $K_0(\PP)_\Q$ defined in Section \ref{sec:K}.
+Referring to (\ref{equ:relations}), we impose the following relations among these variables: